What is Grey box, white box and black box pen testing?

-When you schedule a penetration test, part of the process will involve defining the scope of the engagement.
+When you have researched the best penetration testing services and have scheduled a pen test, part of the process will involve defining the scope of the pen testing engagement.
 There are different terms to describe whether the tester will be given access to your systems or given no prior information, known as white box, black box and grey box testing.
-Below, we will explore the difference between black box penetration testing, grey box pen testing and white box penetration testing.
+Below, we will explore the difference between black box penetration testing, grey box pen testing and white box pen testing.

 A penetration test is a point-in-time assessment of your company’s security posture.
-A suitably skilled tester will use a combination of manual and automated techniques to identify security weaknesses, such as technical flaws, software vulnerabilities, misconfigurations and business logic flaws.
+A suitably skilled tester will use a combination of manual and automated techniques to identify security weaknesses, such as technical flaws, software testing for vulnerabilities, flaws in source code, misconfigurations and business logic flaws.

 The penetration tester will exploit these vulnerabilities to mimic a would-be threat actor, simulating an attack on your systems.